emptymalei/StatisticalPhysics/equilibrium/topics/why-does-equilibrium-state-even-exists.rst

 Quantum Mechanics
 -----------------------------------

 In this section, we argue that requiring the average energy of a whole quantum mechanical system to be constant, a.k.a., constant of motion, leads to constant or almost constant observables.
-We follow derivation in [Buck2015]_.
+We follow the derivation in [Buck2015]_.

 The Schrodinger equation reads